todiane/poster-palace/README.md

 ## Footer

-The footer area contains links to important pages on the website including compliance and to the main pages visitors use on a website - about us, contact us.
-A link to the newsletter is also included as an easy way for anyone who might have missed or ignored the pop out to consider registering.
+The footer area contains links to important pages on the website including compliance and to the main pages visitors use on a website - about us, contact us etc. A link to the newsletter is also included as an easy way for anyone who might have missed or ignored the pop up to consider registering.

 <img src="readme/images/rm-footer.png" width="90%"><br><br>